Jovisx/AR-Trainer/README.md

 - [x] Charachter and Animation used are TOP
 - [ ] Add Sound of and motivator voice
 - [ ] Add new workout

+# APP

+ The size of the file/app is toooo big for upload if you need a copy contact me